SumanSudhir/Foundations-of-Intelligent-and-Learning-Agents-CS747-/cs747-pa2/README.md

 face-to-face session to explain your code.</p>

-<h3>Deadline and Rules</h3>

-<p>Your submission is due by 11.55 p.m., Sunday, September 15.
-Finish
-  working on your submission well in advance, keeping enough time to test your code and upload to Moodle.</p>

-<p>Your submission will not be evaluated (and will be given a score of
-  zero) if it is not uploaded to Moodle by the deadline.
-Do not send your code to the instructor or TAs through any other channel.
-Requests to evaluate late submissions will not be entertained.</p>

-<p>Your submission will receive a score of zero if your code does not
-execute on the sl2 machines.
-To make sure you have uploaded the right version, download it and check after submitting (but before the deadline, so you can handle any contingencies before the deadline lapses).
-If your code needs any special libraries to run on the sl2 machines, it is <b>your</b> responsibility to get them installed.
-You can do so by <a href="https://bugs.cse.iitb.ac.in/bugs/enter_bug.cgi">filing a bug</a> with the CSE system administrators.</p>

-<p>You are expected to comply with the rules laid out in the "Academic
-Honesty" section on the course web page, failing which you are liable to be reported for academic malpractice.</p>

 <h3>References for Linear Programming</h3>

 <p>Although you are free to use any library of your choice for LP, we